braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/preview_user_paths.md

 You can opt to send test messages to an internal test group or an individual user as the test run populates.
 This means that only messages the user encounters along the test path will be sent.
 The recipients will receive messages with their own attributes by default, but you can override these with the test user’s attributes.

+To send all test messages in a Canvas at once, regardless of the path and without previewing the path, you can click **Send All Test Messages** in the **Test Sends** tab.

 ## Responsiveness

-At the moment, filters within steps in this preview mode are not responsive to the timing assumed by the test run.
-For example, if an audience path references an event that has occurred on or after a specific date, and the test run shows the results for a future date, the filter will not take that future date into account.
+Canvas steps are responsive to timing when previewing user paths.
+Updates made via the User Update step are reflected in subsequent steps in the flow, but are not applied to the actual user profile.
+The effects of a user entering a variant are reflected in future steps in a preview.

-Similarly, filters won’t recognize actions that occurred as a result of the test user interacting with other steps in the Canvas.
-For example, this preview mode won’t recognize that a user encountered a Message step that was “sent” earlier in the Canvas, and it won’t recognize that the test user “took action” to advance through an action path.
+Similarly, filters will recognize actions that occurred as a result of the test user interacting with other steps in the Canvas.
+For example, this preview mode recognizes that a user encountered a Message step that was “sent” earlier in the Canvas, and it will recognize that the test user “took action” to advance through an action path.

+Refer to [Exit criteria]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/exit_criteria) for more details on responsive behavior.

 ## Connected Content